By Matt Lamers

 A fog of uncertainty hanging over Canada’s cannabis sector was lifted this week after a securities regulator and the operator of the country’s largest stock exchange clarified the listing rules for marijuana companies doing business in the United States.

 Marijuana industry executives said the new guidelines remove much of the uncertainty over whether publicly traded cannabis companies would lose their listings because of U.S. business interests.

 “It was paramount,” Marc Lustig, CEO of Ottawa-based CannaRoyalty – which invests in U.S. cannabis companies – said of the two announcements.
 “People were at the edge of their chair as to whether companies were allowed to be on Canadian exchanges in this scenario, and the answer is ‘yes.’”

 - The Canadian Securities Administrators (CSA), an umbrella organization for stock markets, announced that companies could participate in the U.S. marijuana industry if they spell out the potential risks for investors who invest in those stocks.
 But the CSA left specific listing requirements up to Canada’s individual stock exchanges.

-- TMX Group – parent of the Toronto Stock Exchange (TSE) and TSX Venture (TSXV) Exchange – soon after announced that marijuana companies that do business in the United States could face a review and be delisted.
+- TMX Group – parent of the Toronto Stock Exchange (TSX) and TSX Venture (TSXV) Exchange – soon after announced that marijuana companies that do business in the United States could face a review and be delisted.
 The TMX announcement, in effect, levels the playing field for MJ companies by treating them all equally, executives said.

 Another Canadian stock exchange, meanwhile, applauded the CSA’s announcement.